MATERNITY & NURSING BRA FITTING GUIDE

 Signs it’s too small - you notice spillover on the top or sides, it “pokes” you anywhere, or center section doesn’t lay flat.

 While bra fitting is more of an art than a science, we do have a starting place for measuring to get the best fit in our bras.
-You can also tell us what size you’re currently wearing, and how it fits (where it has extra space, or the places it feels tight) and we can take it from there.
+You can also tell us what size you’re currently wearing, and how it fits (where it has extra space or feels tight) and we can take it from there.

 To measure yourself you will need two measurements.
 If you have a tape measure, perfect!
 If not, wrap anything like a belt, robe sash, scarf, or ribbon around yourself and then measure that piece on an internet ruler.
 We know moms with newborns are super busy, we don’t want to send you on another errand just for a tape measure!